TugboatQA/docs/content/setting-up-tugboat/select-repo-settings.md

 you see on the Repository Settings page is the public key from the pair.
 {{% /notice %}}

-If you want Tugboat to generate a new SSH key, press the **Generate SSH Key** button.
+If you want Tugboat to generate a new SSH key, press the {{% ui-text %}}Generate SSH Key{{% /ui-text %}} button.
 You'll see a dialog box asking you to confirm that you want to generate a new key, as this action can't be undone.

 {{% notice warning %}} If you have Tugboat create a new SSH key, this automatically erases the existing SSH key.
 If you're using this SSH key